Etruria railway station

-Etruria station is a closed station in Stoke-on-Trent, Staffordshire, England, which served the area of Etruria and the town of Newcastle-under-Lyme.
-It closed on 30 September 2005.
+Etruria railway station served the area of Etruria and the town of Newcastle-under-Lyme, in Stoke-on-Trent, Staffordshire, England.
+It was closed on 30 September 2005.

 History

 The station was opened 9 October 1848 by the North Staffordshire Railway and was modified by it in the 1870s, when the Potteries Loop Line was constructed.
 The station was an island platform situated underneath a bridge carrying the A53, approximately 1 mi north of Stoke-on-Trent station.
 Its train services were suspended in May 2003 during the upgrade of the West Coast Main Line.
 Central Trains did not restart services to Etruria when the work was finished and continued to serve the station with rail replacement buses only, although First North Western reintroduced a limited service, beyond what was contractually required.

 Closure

 After already low passenger numbers dwindled even further, closure was proposed by the Strategic Rail Authority in February 2004.
 The closure was granted approval by the Department for Transport on 21 July 2005.
 The final train was Northern Rail unit 323226 which left at 07:16 to Manchester Piccadilly.
 The closure was condemned by Transport 2000.

 The platform signage and platform objects were removed in June 2006 and by December 2008 the platform had been demolished to permit the straightening of the track and remove a 60 mph speed restriction to allow trains to run at 85 mph southbound and 90 mph northbound.